mia-platform/distribution/modules/observability/prometheus-operator/README.md

 ## User customization

-After the installation a cluster admin may want to create `Prometheus` and `AlertManager` resouces for setting up a monitoring stack for collecting the metrics exposed inside the cluster, and then an `admin` or `edit` role may want to create `ServiceMonitor`, `PodMonitor` or `Probe` resources for exposing to the stack one or more metrics endpoint for their application.
+After the installation a cluster admin may want to create `Prometheus` and `AlertManager` resources for setting up a monitoring stack for collecting the metrics exposed inside the cluster, and then an `admin` or `edit` role may want to create `ServiceMonitor`, `PodMonitor` or `Probe` resources for exposing to the stack one or more metrics endpoint for their application.